-The CMIC Board currently consists of thirteen (13) Directors.
+The CMIC Board currently consists of twelve (12) Directors.

 The Directors span a wide range of leadership from inside and outside of the mining industry, private sector, public sector and academia providing significant executive leadership to CMIC.

 The Board does not offer remuneration to its members, and the directors also work as volunteer staff with the Executive Director & CEO to advance a variety of programs and initiatives.

 Mr. Robitaille is Senior Vice-President / Business Strategy & Technical Services at Agnico Eagle Mines Ltd., a position he has held since Feb.
 2014.
 Prior to his appointment, he served Agnico-Eagle in various capacities for more than 25 years, most recently as Senior Vice-President, Technical Services and Project Development, Vice-President, Metallurgy & Marketing, General Manager, Metallurgy & Marketing and as Mill Superintendent and Project Manager for the expansion of the LaRonde mill.
 Before joining Agnico-Eagle, Mr. Robitaille worked as a metallurgist with Teck Mining Group.
 Mr. Robitaille is a mining graduate of the College de l’Abitibi-Témiscamingue with a specialty in mineral processing